gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] change structure definitions in MDINput to be Vec3D instead of Vector{MVector} etc etc [] add kernel abstractions and AMDGPU and oneAPI and CUDA as formal extensions so that they are only precompiled when the script file to use this package *uses* them directly.
 [] change all 2 factor ranges to a 2 length tuple
+[] change vectors of structs to be structs of vectors, and add in relevant infrastructure to enable a resort of say the minboundary to change the order in the exact same way of the other elements of the simulation.

 [] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked